 Here are some of the key highlights of our work together:

 - Puja’s early background of frequently moving to different cities because of her father’s transferable job had taught her to quickly adapt to new situations that later helped her work well with small teams across varied organizations.
-Her adaptability aligned with the collaborative and close-knit community of Tuck, and her ability to work well with small groups made her a good fit for the small teams of 4-5 students from diverse backgrounds.
+Her adaptability aligned with the collaborative and close-knit community of Tuck.
+Her ability to work well with small groups made her a good fit for the small teams of 4-5 students from diverse backgrounds.

 - We accentuated her ability to work independently and as a team leader in line with individual and team-based learning at Tuck that would hone her skills and augment her growth as a leader.